Akhan521/Snaption/README.md

 - Sometimes generic descriptions (e.g., "a dog is on the grass")
 - Trained only on Flickr8k → may be biased towards common scenes

-**Potential future improvements**: Fine-tune on larger datasets (MS COCO), implement beam search, add attention visualization
+**Potential improvements**: Fine-tune on larger datasets (MS COCO), add attention visualization, etc.

 ---